Commitment + Clinical Leadership = Better Outcomes

 Breast Cancer Affects Men, too

-When you think of breast cancer awareness, you might picture it as a women's-only issue.
-After all, women are usually the face of these campaigns, and the breast cancer ribbon is the color pink.
+Some people mistakening picture breast cancer as a women's issue.
+After all, women are usually the face of these campaigns and will often be the ones who help put together breast cancer awareness events.

 That means many men out there don’t think about the possibility of having breast cancer, even if they exhibit the signs and symptoms.